christopher5106/christopher5106.github.io/_posts/2016-12-23-ibm-watson-bluemix-visual-api-to-create-custom-classifier.markdown

 *I would suggest at this point that you reduce the number of examples in your classes to more like 100 - 200 for the sake of your proof of concept until engineering has addressed the training bug in an update.*

+Also, at 0.10 USD per image, indexing 101 classes with 750 images would cost $7575 per month, so it is better to limit the number of images to index.

 - Last, zip train images to prepare upload to Watson :